St Augustine's College, Sydney: Moran and Cameron Houses (Previously Senior Study Centres) and Tolentine Park

 Moran House and Cameron House are situated at the back of the Tolentine Wing.
 They were originally used as Senior Common Rooms and study centres for the Year 11 and Year 12 boys.
 The two individual free-standing Houses called Cameron House and Moran House are named after past rectors Ralph Cameron OSA and Joseph Moran OSA.
 They back on to the College grounds, and prior to the building program of 2016/17, were a special domain for the boys to focus on both study and exam preparation.
 The study rooms also contained kitchen areas for the students to use and were fitted with microwaves, fridges and ovens but have now been refurbished for use by staff of the Religion, History and Geography Departments.
-Tolentine Park is a beautiful outdoor area which includes three cricket practice nets and the facility to plug-in and uses an electric bowling machine.
+Tolentine Park is an outdoor area which includes three cricket practice nets and the facility to plug-in and uses an electric bowling machine.